r4ch45/charterful/notebooks/markdown/3-what-affects-efficiency.md

-A more complex method is to build an additive model to understand various seasonal components, the facebook prophet library does this very well so let's have a look.
-Using a simple seasonal_decompose doesn't show much other than a slight downware trend.
+A more complex method is to build an additive model to understand various seasonal components, the facebook prophet library does this very well but let's start with a simple seasonal_decompose.
+This doesn't show much other than a slight downward trend.
 Residuals are in and around =/- 5% which looks okay!

 ```python